The West Bank

 So below is the view from our friend’s neighborhood.
 Can you imagine waking up here every day?
 Sitting there for your morning cup of coffee?

 How about that tiny little house there?
 Yep, that is house.
-There, everyone builds their own house, or rents one that someone else built.
-Not all of them are this tiny, and others of course have running water, plumbing, electricity, the whole sha-bang.
+Many of the houses in Tekoa are built by the people living in them.
+Not all of them are this tiny, and others of course have running water, plumbing, electricity.
 The ones who don’t have indoor plumbing use a earth friendly system that involves a lot of sawdust.

 In the picture below is Levi’s swimming pool and the spot where he’s building his new house.